 Shopping Districts in Eastern Oregon

 Eastern Oregon may be sprawling, but its friendly towns have inviting shopping zones dotted with independent businesses.
 Shoppers adore browsing the streets of Joseph, punctuated with locally made bronze statues and surrounded by alpine views, as well as the historic downtown of nearby Enterprise.
-Baker City’s Main Street is lined with Victorian-era buildings and is wide enough to turn a mule team around.
-Pendleton’s downtown thrives with saddle makers and saloons and holiday lights at the Heritage Station Museum, and La Grande’s main street offers a sweet stroll past vintage brick buildings.
-Many businesses offer online shopping and gift certificates when in-person shopping is not possible.
+Baker City’s Main Street is lined with Victorian-era buildings and is wide enough to turn a mule team around, and La Grande’s main street offers a sweet stroll past vintage brick buildings.
+Pendleton’s downtown thrives with saddle makers and saloons and holiday lights at the Heritage Station Museum, plus a collection of local artisan goods at A Piece of Pendleton.
+Many businesses offer online shopping and gift certificates for those who prefer to shop from home.

 Home Gifts in Eastern Oregon

 Browse Bella — a kitchen, gourmet and wine store — with shops in both Baker City and La Grande.
 Treat yourself or a friend to some self-care with the all-natural line of beauty products made from local botanicals at Wild Carrot in Enterprise, blocks from The Bookloft.
 Nearby Joseph overflows with shops, including Copper Creek Mercantile, which has plants, pottery and more.
 Element in Joseph sells furniture, home decor and the artwork of owner-artist Leah Svendsen, who also gives workshops in how to paint with wax and resin.